cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/python/_index.md

 weight: 8
 date: 2020-08-15
 description: >
-  You will find here information about learning the Python Programming language and learn about its ecosuystem.
+  You will find here information about learning the Python Programming language and learn about its ecosystem.
 resources:
 - src: "**.{png,jpg}"
   title: "Image #:counter"